GigMate/our_repository/GODADDY_SMTP_SETUP_GUIDE.md

 Body:
 Hi there,

-Welcome to GigMate!
+Welcome to GigMate - Empowering live music communities, one gig at a time.

 Please confirm your email address to activate your account.

 {{ .ConfirmationURL }}